NickFitton/nfitton/src/content/cards/2023-christmas-kerry-and-alan.md

 slug: 51a0a35e
 ---

-We hope you have a wonderful time spending Christmas with us, we're so excited to host a family meal!
+We look forward to spending so much time with you over the Christmas period and hope you have a wonderful new year.